TrueWarg/vorbild/README.md

   }
 ]
 ```
-If item doesn't contain `value` it will be specified by user.
+If an item doesn't contain `value` then it must be specified by the user.

-In examble above we have
+In the example above we have

 ```json
 [